A Carol for Christmas 2015

 Congratulations to the winners of ‘A Carol for Christmas’ Composition Competition 2015 - Jo Nicholls, Toby Hession, Benedict Heneghan and Clive Smith.

-Stephen Cleobury commended everyone who took part in the competition: “For our second competition here at King’s we found no diminution in the quality or quantity of entries submitted, and there were a number of excellent compositions.
-We can confidently look forward to enjoying the works of the winners.”
+Stephen Cleobury commended the composers who entered the competition: “For our second competition here at King’s, we found no diminution in the quality or quantity of entries submitted, and there were a number of excellent compositions.”